Composer-Team/Beethoven/CDocs/Writerside/topics/API.md

 it wishes.
 The writer emits writes to the memory system as the data becomes available on the channel.
 The amount of buffering and aggressiveness of the reader/writer implementations can be tuned to your satisfaction, though we provide sensible default values.
+Writers also include a `isFlushed` field to signify when writes have been persisted to memory.
 See the [Advanced Memory Channels](#advanced-memory-channels) section for more details.

 ## On-Chip Memory